-A gluten-free fried calamari strewn with bits of bacon and laced with smoky flavor.
-Oh my!You know how you had one, maybe two teachers when you were a kid, that you’ll never forget because they were so inspiring?
+This gluten-free fried calamari is strewn with delicious bits of bacon and laced with a smoky flavor.
+Bacon Fried Calamari recipe is a fantastic appetizer!You know how you had one, maybe two teachers when you were a kid, that you’ll never forget because they were so inspiring?
 So fun?
 So interesting?
 They created an environment where you were super excited to learn?

 My 13-year-old has one of them right now, for 7th Grade Science.

 Here’s what happened when I was driving home one late afternoon from errands a few weeks ago . . . .